 Theory and practice

-The power of open-ended questions in early childhood education
+The power of open-ended questions in the Early Years

 Let the children take the lead!